Surfing-Chef/Surfing-Chef-3.0/README.md

 ## Dev Notes
 - Chrome didnt like .site with display: grid and grid-gap.
 Research revealed over-nesting to be the reason.
 - Chrome didn't break long lines like URLs automatically, had to add `word-break:break-word` to normalize.
+- Chrome required width to be set on some elements in order to maintain a responsive nature

 ## To Do